moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Introduction
-MoQTransport (MoQT) is a transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport {{WebTransport}}, for the dissemination of media.
+MoQTransport (MoQT) is a transport protocol that utilizes QUIC Transport {{QUIC}}, either directly or via WebTransport {{WebTransport}}, for the dissemination of media.
 MoQT utilizes a publish/subscribe workflow in which producers of media publish data in response to subscription requests from a multiplicity of endpoints.
 MoQT supports live, as well as near-live and Video on Demand (VOD) use-cases.
 MoQT supports delivery over intermediate content distribution networks and is architected for high scale and low latency distribution.
 In live mode, MoQT facilitates a broad spectrum of latency regimes, from real-time, to interactive and non-interactive.

 MoQTransport is a generic protocol is designed to work in concert with multiple MoQ Streaming Formats.
-These MoQ Streaming Formats define how content is encoded, packaged, and mapping to MoQT objects, along with policies for discovery, subscription and congestion response.
+These MoQ Streaming Formats define how content is encoded, packaged, and mapped to MoQT objects, along with policies for discovery, subscription and congestion response.

 * {{model}} describes the object model employed by MoQT
 * {{session}} covers aspects of setting up a MoQT session.